 - Ethanol often irritates the gastrointestinal tract and produces inflammation of the tract.
 This can lead to diarrhea.

-- Alcohol use interferes with the normal digestive process, leading to diarrhea.
+- Alcohol use interferes with the normal digestive process, leading to diarrhea after drinking.

 - Alcohol use often causes the stomach to produce more gastric acid, increasing inflammation and irritation.
 Most often, beer and wine produce this effect, and this can produce diarrhea.